 For example, PayPal, in its neuromarketing research, discovered that advertisements focusing on speed and convenience triggered a significantly higher response in the brain compared to the ones promoting functions such as safety and security.
 This allowed them to design their marketing campaigns targeting speed.

-Hyundai too used electroencephalography (EEG) to understand preferences and what kind of stimulation that can lead to the purchasing decision after showing customers car prototypes.
+Hyundai too used electroencephalography (EEG) to understand preferences and what kind of stimulation can lead to the purchasing decision after showing customers car prototypes.
 They evolved their design to incorporate the results from this experiment.

-While fMRI is a cost-intensive process with machines that cost a bomb and the subject having to lie entirely still, EEG can be done through portable equipment like wearables and costs way less than fMRI.
+While fMRI is a cost-intensive process with machines that cost a bomb and the subject has to lie entirely still, EEG can be done through portable equipment like wearables and costs way less than fMRI.

 However, both of these have limited scope for startups or SMEs.
 No small business would be willing to spend such high amounts to know what is making customers’ brains click.